anjumhere/Advanced-Todo-List/readme.md

 <p>
 This project is a Todo application built using HTML, CSS, and Vanilla JavaScript.
-It is designed as a practical exercise to apply core JavaScript concepts while building a functional and reusable application.
+It is designed as a practical exercise to apply core JavaScript concepts while building a functional, interactive, and reusable application.
 </p>

 <h2>Purpose of the Project</h2>